node-minibase/minibase/CONTRIBUTING.md

 ### Give feedback on issues

 We're always looking for more opinions on discussions in the issue tracker.
-It's a good opportunity to influence the future direction of AVA.
+It's a good opportunity to influence the future direction of `minibase`.

-The [`question` label](https://github.com/tunnckoCore/minibase/labels/question) is a good place to find ongoing discussions.
+The [`question` label](https://github.com/node-minibase/minibase/labels/question%20%2F%20discussion) is a good place to find ongoing discussions.

 ## Why should I contribute?